|Minimum Age||18 years|

-Replacing your laptop if it is lost or damaged can be expensive, but the right insurance policy can help you cover the costs.
-This comparison will help you find cover, but first you should think about:
+Replacing your laptop if it is lost or damaged can be expensive, but the right laptop insurance policy can help you cover the costs.
+This comparison will help you find laptop insurance, UK wide, but first you should think about:

 What risks you need to protect your laptop against